 What Should You Not Forget on a Road Trip?

-We have already talked about the essentials for a road trip, but there are also some additional items that you will want to make sure that you do not forget.
+We have already talked about the road trip essentials, but there are also some additional items that you will want to make sure that you do not forget.
 These are the items that you really cannot do without while away from home and on the open road.

 - Credit cards